Pete Davidson says he ‘owes everyone at SNL my life’ in emotional post before exit

-‘I owe everyone at SNL my life’: Pete Davidson shares emotional post before Saturday Night Live departure
+Pete Davidson shares emotional post before Saturday Night Live departure: ‘I owe everyone at SNL my life’

 ‘I’m so grateful and I wouldn’t be here without them,’ comedian said of showrunner Lorne Michaels and his co-stars